-Israeli composer Gilad Hochman was defined in 2009 as “one of Israel’s most important composers” by the Deutschland Magazine and as "a rising star in the classical music world” by France 24.
-He was also described as “a fascinating, original and colorful creator” by The Israeli Prime Minister Award committee and as an "already well known classical composer" by the BBC.
-Among other reviews, Mr. Hochman’s music was praised as “written with a true artist’s hand” by Ma’ariv newspaper’s critique and as “sheds new light on customary expressions in music” by Ha’aretz newspaper.
+Hochman was also described as “a fascinating, original and colorful creator” by the Israeli Prime Minister Award committee and as a "rising star in the classical music world” by France 24.
+Among other reviews, Hochman’s music was praised in his home country as “written with a true artist’s hand” by Ma’ariv newspaper and as “sheds new light on customary expressions in music” by Haaretz newspaper’s critique (Noam Ben Zeev).

-Amongst his many achievements, at the age of 24 Mr. Hochman became the youngest composer to be awarded the prestigious Israeli Prime Minister Award for his artistic work.
-At age 22 he was the youngest to be appointed composer-in-residence by one of Israel’s known orchestras, Ra’anana Symphonette.
-He founded and artistically directed the Arco String Ensemble and the New Sounds concert series of the Israel Composers’ League and in 2007 won a merit certificate from the city of Ra'anana.
+Amongst his achievements, at the age of 24 Mr. Hochman became the youngest composer ever to be awarded the prestigious Prime Minister Award for his artistic work.
+At age 22 he became the youngest ever to be appointed Composer in Residence by one of Israel’s known orchestras, Ra’anana Symphonette.
+He founded and artistically directed the Arco String Ensemble and the New Sounds concert series of the Israel Composers’ League.
+In 2007 Hochman also won a merit certificate from the city of Ra'anana.